 Some health care and education facilities require students to obtain drug testing.
-The Academic Fieldwork Coordinator will advise students prior to their clinical placement if the site requires a specific company or if the student may obtain a drug test through Castlebranch.
+The Academic Fieldwork Coordinator will advise students prior to their clinical placement if the site requires a specific company or if the student may obtain a drug test through CastleBranch.
 It will be the student's responsibility to complete the drug screening with the required company at their own expense within the timeframe specified by the site.
-Drug testing can be obtained through Castlebranch. www.castlebranch.com.
-See Drug Testing instructions below:
+Drug testing can be obtained through CastleBranch.
+See DrugTesting instructions below: